fission/environments/python-fastapi/examples/README.md

 This directory contains a Python examples to show different the features of the Fission Python environment:
 - `hello.py` is a simple Pythonic _hello world_ function.
 - `sourcepkg/` is an example of how to use the Fission Python Build environment to resolve (pip) dependencies before deploying the function.
+- `multifile/` shows how to create Fission Python functions with multiple source files.

 ## Getting Started